 Community College of Philadelphia is committed to providing comprehensive academic support programs and services to all students.
 The College's Division of Educational Support Services provides students with a wide range of academic programs and support services designed to meet their specific needs.
 The division ensures opportunities for a successful learning experience and achievement of academic excellence.

 Departments/Programs/Services

 - Academic Advising

 - Assessment Center

 - Center on Disability

 - Developmental Education Program

-- Dual Admissions Program

-- English as a Second Language (ESL)

 - Learning Labs

 - Library

 - Student Academic Computer Centers

 - TRIO Student Support Services

 Division of Flexible Learning Options and Academic Technology